curiostegui/Instacart-customer-segmentation-analysis/README.md

 ## Objective

-Segmented customers to understand shopping behaviors and identify targeted strategies for increased activity.
+Segment customers to understand shopping behaviors and identify targeted strategies for increased activity.

 ## Approach